 Myoko Kogen, Niigata

 A.I.R.
 (English) Facebook (English) Happy Cow (English) Standing for “Artist in Residence,” this ski chalet/restaurant/gallery showcases a different chef, artist, and designer/craftsperson each year.
-The “eat” page of their website states they serve an eight-course plant-based meal.
-Confirmed in 2022 to serve only vegan food.
+The “eat” page of their website states “This season the restaurant is plant-forward and primarily vegan, however pesciterian (sic) dishes may be served depending on availability and the discretion of the chef.”

 Refre Hotel (English) Owners are native English speakers.
 Provides breakfast only.
 Vegan breakfast options include chia bowls made with either soy or almond milk & maple syrup & berries & coconut muesli, freshly baked sourdough made on the premises, a variety of fresh fruit and vegetables including avocado, tomatoes, mushrooms, apples, oranges, kiwi, strawberries & bananas, a variety of cereals including homemade porridge made with soy or almond milk, miso & rice, and baked beans.